jamesheald/COIN/README.md

 beta             % global transition distribution betaE            % global emission distribution
-bMu              % mean of the posterior of the bias in each context bPredMarg        % bias (marginal distribution) bSS1             % sufficient statistic #1 for the bias parameter bSS2             % sufficient statistic #2 for the bias parameter bVar             % variance of the posterior of the bias in each context
+bMu              % mean of the posterior of the bias in each context bPredMarg        % bias (marginal distribution, discretised) bSS1             % sufficient statistic #1 for the bias parameter bSS2             % sufficient statistic #2 for the bias parameter bVar             % variance of the posterior of the bias in each context